Is Metal Building Insurance Cheaper?

 If your metal building is less than 15 thousand square feet, the rate you’re charged to insure it will be based on these classifications.
 In some circumstances, you may be able to further lower your insurance costs by adding active fire-resistance elements (like a sprinkler system) to your building.
 If you’re constructing a building larger than 15 thousand square feet, most insurance companies will take some additional factors under consideration as well, like losses aggregated by your state, region and building type, and the actual value of your building.

 Because Worldwide Steel metal building kits go up much more quickly than any traditional construction project, they’re appealing from the get-go.
-Add in the cost-effectiveness, customization options and the lower costs over the life of the building – including insurance – metal buildings start looking better and better.
+Add in the lower building costs, customization options and the lower costs over the life of the building – including insurance premiums – metal buildings keep looking better and better.

 Ready to start talking about a metal building of your own?
 Give our team a call at 1-800-825-0316.